celeneisip/atm-proj/README.md

 Eg

-* Once its running, you test the  listed api below
+* Once its running, you use the listed api below:
 ```
 [GET] /health
 - returns 200 if server is running.
 A handy endpoint to test if main.go was run properly